Virtual Machine for CSc 103

 5. Hopefully you will see a login prompt at this point.
 Enter csc103 for the user name and the password (note: no characters will be shown when you type the password, but don’t worry, it is working!).

-6. You should soon be greeted by a soothing picture, perhaps featuring some trees.
-If so, rejoice :D Otherwise, you might want to check that the download completed properly.
-To do this (on a *nix system, including mac), check the SHA-1 hash by running sha1sum arch-ccny-103.ova1 and making sure that the output is:
+6. You should soon find yourself looking at something resembling a computer desktop environment.
+If not, you might want to check that the download completed properly.
+To do this, check the SHA-256 hash by running `sha256sum arch-ccny-103.ova and making sure that the output is:

 Notes